The Best Haze of Our Lives Hazy IPA - Archived

 2. Mix all the grains well and add them to a Muslin Hop Sacks tying it closed.

-3. Using a measuring cup, pour 4-8 cups of water into your clean 4-quart or larger pot (Use just enough water to cover the grains).
+3. Using a measuring cup, pour 1 gallon of water into your clean pot (Use just enough water to cover the grains).
 Bring your pot of water up to above 155 degrees F.

 4. Add the grain sack to the hot water and steep for 45 minutes between 155-165 degrees.

-6. Bring the grain water to a boil and remove from heat.
+6. Bring the grain water to a boil and remove it from heat.

 7. Open the cans of Brewing Extract and LME and pour the contents into the hot mixture in your pot.
 Stir until thoroughly mixed.
 This mixture of unfermented beer is called wort.